With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 This process relies on raised stitches, so worsted or sweater weight yarns work best.
-Homespun yarns or yarns that have irregular shapes do not work ...
+Homespun yarns or yarns that have irregular shapes do not work as well.
+You ...

 Using Color 1, cast on the number of stitches in your pattern.